Find a cheaper price we'll beat it by 10%

 A 30-minute lunch break is scheduled for courses running over 4 hours.
 The Tavern is open for lunch.

 NOTE: Please arrive 15 minutes prior to course commencement.
-Late arrivals cannot be guaranteed entry as health measures are in place and disruption would inconvenience the class in progress.
+Late arrivals cannot be guaranteed entry as the busy schedules of everyone concerned, including those of the venue itself, are a priority.

-Australia Wide First Aid’s streamlined courses blend e-Learning and face-to-face training.
+Australia Wide First Aid’s streamlined courses blend e-Learning and face-to-face First Aid training.
 This combination provides flexibility and minimises the face-to-face First Aid instruction.

-Nothing at all is compromised in terms of the skills and knowledge you expect from a fully-compliant First Aid course.
+Nothing at all is compromised in terms of the skills and knowledge you are expecting from a fully-compliant First Aid course.

-Your First Aid certificate will be emailed to you on the same day you successfully complete your First Aid course.
-And that First Aid certificate will be welcomed and accepted Australia-wide.
+Your First Aid certificate will be emailed to you the same day you successfully complete your First Aid course.
+And that First Aid certificate will be welcomed, not just in Beenleigh… it will be accepted Australia-wide.

 Cardiopulmonary resuscitation is component of Provide First Aid, and is available as a standalone course.
-It involves preliminary reading and online assessment plus 2 hours of face-to-face training.
+It involves preliminary reading and an online e-Learning assessment plus 2 hours of face-to-face training, which has been minimised to meet the needs of busy people.

-CPR is used in First Aid response to drowning, cardiac arrest, and other cardiac emergencies.
+CPR is used in First Aid response to drowning and cardiac emergencies.

-This course covers First Aid response, casualty management, and life support.
+This popular First Aid course covers first response strategies, casualty management, and basic life support.
 The face-to-face training for this course takes about 5 hours.
-The online assessment can take up to 8 hours.
+The online e-Learning assessment will take several hours but can be done in one sitting.

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001), Provide Basic Emergency Life Support (HLTAID002), and Provide First Aid (HLTAID003)

-What You’ll Learn in Your First Aid Training Beenleigh
+What You’ll Learn in Your Beenleigh First Aid Course

-Our First Aid training is also recommended by the Australian Acupuncture & Chinese Medicine Association (AACMA) — one of the country’s most respected names in Allied Health.
+Our First Aid courses are endorsed by Australia’s peak bodies — the Royal Australian College of General Practitioners (RACGP) and the Australian College of Nursing (ACN).
+This is First Aid training that is also recommended by the Australian Acupuncture & Chinese Medicine Association (AACMA) — one of the country’s most respected names in Allied Health.

 Most importantly, you’ll learn what it takes to act quickly and decisively in an emergency situation in order to help an injured or ill person.